nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 3.08.A01) National planning and state intervention

-- • Create national industrial think tanks for all industrial sectors dedicated to

-- strategic planning and foresight analysis.

-- • Enable targeted interventions in key industries, with a strong emphasis on

-- sustainability and the distinct significance of each sector to the national economy

-- and overall stability.

 ##### 3.08.A02) Taxes, law, and productive development

-- • Introduce tailored taxation frameworks for various industrial sectors, based on

-- specific risks, strategic goals, and state priorities associated with each industry.

-- • Enhance investment protection legislation to mitigate potential losses arising

-- from actions taken in the national needs.

-- • Establish legal safeguards to shield producers from undue market power

-- influences.

-- • Reinforce the conflict resolution framework to accelerate the resolution of

-- commercial disputes through courts and arbitration.

-- • Introduce a robust technical support system to ensure alignment with productivity,

-- quality, and cost targets.

-- • Foster a level playing field environment by ensuring the consistent and equitable

-- enforcement of existing laws.

 ##### 3.08.A03) Expansion of international and local market and efficiency

-- • Implement necessary legislative reforms to enhance the efficiency and

-- transparency of the local market.

-- • Strategically direct operations to acquire markets based on specific criteria and

-- broaden market opportunities through diplomatic initiatives.

-- • Revise existing trade agreements and actively pursue the formation of new ones.

-- • Support industries in accessing international markets by developing harbors and

-- airports into key supply chain hubs.

-- • Streamline the business registration process and expand certification facilities for

-- emerging export industries.

-- • Strengthen support for MSMEs by offering EXIM bank services, essential

-- financial services, and export consolidation assistance.

-- • Enhance international business opportunities by leveraging digital technology

-- and e-commerce platforms.

 ##### 3.08.A04) Industrial zones and infrastructure facilities

-- • Enhance and optimize existing industrial zones by leveraging previously

-- underutilized resources.

-- • Establish new industrial zones aligned with identified growth potentials, fostering

-- innovation and promoting industrial diversification.

-- • Develop essential infrastructure to support the fisheries, agriculture, and tourism

-- sectors in targeted regions.

 ##### 3.08.A05) Micro, small, and medium-scale industries

-- • Create a specialized division to support micro, small, and medium-sized

-- entrepreneurs at both national and regional levels, offering streamlined, single-

-- window services to meet their business needs effectively.

-- • Implement a collateral-free loan scheme of up to Rs.
-10 million, contingent

-- on feasibility and credit score, through the financial sector to provide crucial

-- financial support to micro, small, and medium-scale entrepreneurs.

-- • Enhance the financial support for micro, small, and medium-sized enterprises

-- by reinforcing the cooperative banking system, including Samurdhi Banks and

-- regional development banks.

-- • Encourage cooperative business models to harness and strengthen the collective

-- power of collaboration.

-- • Offer tax incentives for business startup incubator programs to facilitate the

-- market entry of selected startups.

-- • Focus on promoting industries such as agro-based value-added, mineral-based,

-- packaging, power and energy, export-led sectors, marine services, aircraft

-- maintenance and service delivery, telecommunications, IT and related services,

-- construction, and transportation.

-- • Develop a coordinated approach to advance the fisheries sector, particularly in

-- fish farming, by integrating technology-driven fishing methods, production of

-- fishing equipment and vessels, product preservation, packaging, and exploring

-- local and international markets, while addressing the socio-economic concerns

-- of the fishing community.

-- • Design and execute a comprehensive program to achieve self-sufficiency in milk

-- and milk-related products, engaging all relevant stakeholders in the field.

-- • Support the promotion of indigenous products within districts or regions as part

-- of the district development plan, considering the availability of resources, market

-- opportunities, and growth potential.

-- • Stimulate the production of agriculture, industry, service outputs, and the

-- manufacture of tools, equipment, and machinery necessary for domestic

-- consumption.

-- • Construct an international oil transmission and cargo storage terminal in

-- Trincomalee following the refurbishment of existing oil terminals.

-- • Modernize the Sapugaskanda Refinery to meet domestic demand and capture a

-- significant share of the foreign market for refined oil and related products.

-- • Establish an aircraft service and maintenance hub to cater to the aviation

-- requirements of the Asian region.

 ##### 3.08.A06) Traditional arts and crafts industry

-- • Lead and align the network of institutions dedicated to advancing this industry

-- towards a unified objective.

-- • Develop a program to ensure the availability of raw materials for traditional

-- industries, such as carpentry, and initiate the planting of selected tree species.

-- • Establish a specialized task force by integrating state institutions and non-

-- governmental organizations to address the challenges faced by the carpentry

-- industry.

-- • Offer tax incentives for the acquisition of essential technical equipment for

-- registered craftsmen.

-- • Enhance and support producers by cooperative frameworks.

-- • Launch a program to streamline the export process, reducing costs through an

-- integrated system.

-- • Establish a national program, including a safety net, to safeguard craftsmen and

-- preserve traditional crafts.

 ##### 3.08.A07) Interventions needed for sustainable development

-- • Establish a comprehensive program that empowers industries to meet the

-- standards of fair trade, labor quality, and transparency required by the global

-- market, while driving significant progress toward sustainability.

-- • Develop a strategic initiative aimed at ensuring environmental sustainability,

-- addressing climate change challenges, and achieving the essential milestones for

-- long-term resilience and skill development in the industrial sector.

 ##### 3.08.A08) Digitalisation and technical usage

-- • Facilitate industries for Industry 4.0/5.0 Maturity Index to expedite the realization

-- of benefits from the Fourth Industrial Revolution and strategically position our

-- industries for the forthcoming Fifth Industrial Revolution.

-- • Advocate for both public and private sector investments to establish robust digital

-- infrastructure, encompassing high-speed internet connectivity, state-of-the-art

-- data centers, and comprehensive cybersecurity systems.

-- • Lay the foundation for advanced technologies such as IoT, AI, cloud computing,

-- and data analytics to drive industrial innovation and competitiveness.

-- • Foster the adoption and integration of Industry 4.0 technologies among Sri Lankan

-- industrial entrepreneurs, enhancing their capacity for digital transformation.

-- • Offer technical support and financial incentives to facilitate companies in

-- embedding digital technologies into their operational frameworks.

-- • Committed to investing in skills development and retraining programs aimed at

-- enhancing the technological expertise and digital literacy of the workforce.

-- • Create a dynamic digital start-up ecosystem to promote collaboration

-- among industry stakeholders, academia, research institutions, and emerging

-- entrepreneurs.

-- • Establish innovation centers, technology parks, and incubators to provide

-- platforms for knowledge sharing, technical collaboration, and entrepreneurial

-- growth.

-- • Implement a comprehensive legal framework that promotes innovation,

-- safeguards intellectual property rights, and ensures data privacy and protection

-- and cyber security.

-- • Develop a robust mechanism to monitor and evaluate the progress of digital

-- transformation initiatives, ensuring alignment with established quality standards

-- and objectives.

-- • Deploy a state-of-the-art single window platform to streamline industry

-- operations and enhance service efficiency and transparency through the

-- e-government initiative.

 ##### 3.08.A09) Promoting the ease of doing business and entrepreneurship

-- • Facilitate access to funding by encouraging investments through venture capital,

-- business capital funds, and development banks.

-- • Enhance entrepreneurship by integrating education and training into professional

-- programs and the school curriculum, while formally recognizing digital

-- freelancing as a profession and offering essential resources.

-- • Invest in digital infrastructure to support business activities and foster

-- technological adoption.

-- • Enable market access at both local and international levels through strategic trade

-- agreements, export promotion initiatives, and networking opportunities.

-- • Create a nurturing ecosystem for entrepreneurship by establishing incubators,

-- accelerator programs, co-working spaces, and networking platforms.

 ### 3.09) A sustainable resource utilization - Generation of highest benefits